 - For purposes of the MCVTC, the term, ‘Veteran’ means a person who meets one or more of the following requirements:

-- A person who served in the active military, naval, or air services, and who was discharged under honorable conditions;
+- A person who served in the active military, naval, or air services;

 - A person who has received a service-connected disability rating from the US Department of Veterans' Affairs;